sheela98/Algorithm-Engineering/README.md

 ### Algorithm-Engineering

-## Answer (What?
-Why?
-How?)

 ## Description

+The repository includes:

+- Implementation and paper for the image enhancer
+- Exam Assignments
+- Coding warmups (1 - 4) in the respective folders

-This application is a university project written in C++.
-It takes an image as input and uses several techniques of image processing to enhance visibility of the image.
-The project is described in the paper included in the repository.
-The paper contains an in-depth description of the algorithms used.
+This implementation presents an image enhancer as part of a university project written in C++.
+It takes a PPM image as input and uses several techniques of image processing to improve the quality of the image.
+The project is described in the paper included in the repository including an in-depth description of the algorithms used.
-The output is an image aswell which is stored in the respective folder.

-The application provides a console interface, which allows to input the name of the image to be processed.
-PPM images are supported by the program.
-Other image types can easily be converted using the command: <br>
-`convert original_image.jpg -compress none converted_image.ppm`

-The application applies a median filter to the image.
-This is used for noise removal.
+The implementation applies a median filter to the image used for noise removal.
 Furthermore, an adaptive thresholding method is applied for image segmentation.
-Otsu's method is used to compute a threshold and apply it to the image.

 The project makes use of several optimization techniques to improve performance.
-OpenMP is used to parallelize certain sections of code as well as other things.

-- University project
-- Enhancer for scanned images
-- input ppm, output ppm
-- improve quality of scanned images
-- terminal application
-- C++

 ---

 ## Keywords

-- ppm, pgm image
+- PPM, PMG image

 - Image segmentation
 - Median filter